-Japanese Business Culture: Gifts, San And After-Hours Entertainment
+Japanese Business Etiquette Tips: Gifts And Gift Giving, San And After-Hours Entertainment Customs

 Doing Business in Japan without knowing these customs is like diving into a pool without checking the water.

 The more you know about the culture of Japan the better you can present yourself.If you are not familiar with the Japanese business culture you are risking the whole purpose of your business trip.

 The Etiquette in Japan